IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-connecting.md

 ms.service: media-services
 ---

+# Connecting

-# Connecting to Media Services using .NET
+## Connecting to Media Services using .NET

 Next we will encode the video file using .NET code, so we can see a typical customer work flow.